Published On: December 29, 2021

 Evolution of mobile money over time

-Ever since smartphones penetrated the mobile phone market, mobile money has seen an enormous growth.
+Ever since smartphones penetrated the mobile phone market, mobile money has seen enormous growth.

-While banking industry was resistant about the idea of mobile money initially, as they didn’t fully understand it.
+While banking industry was resistant to the idea of mobile money initially, as they didn’t fully understand it.

 But since the breakthrough of advance technologies and smartphones, new business models around mobile money business have emerged.

 Today, telecom operators and banks are utilizing agent distribution networks to lead towards a more inclusive future through mobile financial solutions.

 In fact, a research by Partnership for Financial Inclusion has proved that it is 25% less costly to expand formal financial & banking services through an agent distribution network than through establishing brick and mortar bank branches in rural regions.

 In addition, the Partnership for Financial Inclusion had delivered some 7.2 million mobile money users, 45,000 mobile money agents, and recorded $300+ Million in monthly transactions during the end of 2017.

 What started as a money transfer tool, today mobile money has evolved into a bigger service in which the telecom operators allow people to not just pay their bills, but also provides access to insurance, loans, savings, and more.